hwangbro/public_notes/discord_restream.md

 - Runners will open their OBS preview in a new window and screenshare that OBS preview in the discord call
 - The restreamer will be in the voice call and grab everybody's game feed from the shared screens.
 - For audio to be shared in Discord, runners will need to setup audio monitoring on OBS (steps outlined below)
+- Audio Monitoring enabled means that OBS can output any audio sources to another audio device.
+The use of VB Cable is to prevent you from hearing any game audio twice (once through your normal audio device, once through OBS' audio montioring)

 ## OBS Setup